May 7, 2018

 “They were then able to go in and not only optimize their processes, but also get the project back on track.”

-A work management tool opens doors to better collaboration, faster reviews, real-time status updates, and organized files and communications that save time.
+A work management software with digital collaboration tools opens doors to better collaboration, faster reviews, real-time status updates, and organized files and communications that save time.
 O’Neal believes this comprehensive view of projects, that is free of siloed information, allows teams to more effectively meet goals:

 “If your only insights come from project statuses and those are incomplete, you may end up with projects that say ‘complete’ or ‘on time,’ but really fail to meet their goals.”